Why you should consider probabilistic planning for your supply chain

-While we are living in a world that is characterized by uncertainty, many of our planning solutions still assume that the future is characterized by predictable inputs.
-The consequence is a plan that suggests a future state of which we know that it will never materialize.
-And when things do not turn out as they had been […]
+While we are living in a world that is characterized by uncertainty, many planning solutions still assume that the future is characterized by predictable inputs.
+The way I see it, the consequence is a plan that suggests a future state that we know will never materialize.
+And when things do not turn out as had […]

 Uncertainty or variability has always been an inherent part of supply chain management.
 For many decades, practitioners as well as researchers have been aware of the uncertainty they are facing and have tried to develop strategies to deal with it.
-The most obvious source of uncertainty that we encounter in the supply chain is the demand uncertainty.
+The most obvious source of uncertainty that I’ve witnessed in supply chain is the demand uncertainty.
 And most supply chain professionals do realize that forecasts are by nature incorrect and that depending on how reality will unfold, the outcome in your supply chain will be different.
-And the same applies for lead times, machine output,… which makes that the supply chain environment in which we are operating is extremely uncertain.
+And the same applies for lead times, machine output, etc., which means that the supply chain environment in which we’re operating is extremely uncertain.

-But, that is not how our traditional planning systems are looking at the supply chain.
-They take one single value for a lot of inputs that are used to optimize that supply chain: the expected demand, standard lead times, average production rates, yield,…. while these values are not fixed at all.
-Based on these assumptions they generate a plan for which we know in advance that the outcome will not be as the plan has optimized it.
+But, that’s not how our traditional planning systems are looking at the supply chain.
+They take one single value for a lot of inputs that are used to optimize that supply chain: the expected demand, standard lead times, average production rates, yield, etc. These values are not fixed at all.
+However, based on these assumptions, they generate a plan for which we know in advance the outcome will not be as the plan has optimized it.
 The traditional way to deal with these uncertainties is very much focused on setting optimal safety stock levels, but that may not necessarily be the best/cheapest/most effective way to deal with that uncertainty.
-A better option may be to increase capacity during a certain period, to consider outsourcing, to use an additional supplier,…
+I believe a better option may be to increase capacity during a certain period, to consider outsourcing, to use an additional supplier, etc.

 The traditional answer to this uncertainty issue is scenario management.
 Some “experts” in the company are asked to define a few alternative scenarios of how the future might unfold.
-Very often these are some simplistic assumptions that are restricted to assuming that demand for product group A will be some percentage points higher than foreseen and for component B there could be shortage due to an issue with a supplier.
+Very often, these are some simplistic assumptions that are restricted to assuming that demand for product group A will be some percentage points higher than foreseen; and for component B, there could be a shortage due to an issue with a supplier.
 Planners then need to align on how plans would be best set up in case these events occur and see what the impact is.

 When we get to the point that these scenarios do get evaluated, the next problem is to translate this limited set of scenarios into a meaningful set of decisions.
-It does not make sense to make some kind of “average of scenarios” and then base your decisions on this completely random average future.
-The average of the optima is not the optimum…
+It doesn’t make sense to make some kind of “average of scenarios” and then base your decisions on this completely random average future.
+The average of the optima is not the optimum.